GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   </figure>
 </center>

 We can see here that things related to te observation process are the most important, such as observer effort and observation date.
-After these variables, we move onto the environmental ones, which should be a bit more ecologically informative.
+One environmental variable sticks out high up among that group though: elevation.
+This makes sense given what we discussed after plotting the abundance map, regarding how the low and even elevation makes a good place for grasslands and agriculture, which are essential for meadowlarks.
+In fact, we see croplands is the next most important of the remaining environmental variables, which also supports our mental check and helps us understand the habitat requirements of the species.
+It's important to remember that a high degree of variable importance *also* can mean that there is a strong but *negative* association between that variable and the response.
+This is likely why the forest variables are listed as the next most important – we would expect to almost never find an Eastern Meadowlark in the forest, and we are quite sure about that.

 <br>